$8.42 Million in Sales Expected for Roivant Sciences Ltd (NASDAQ:ROIV) This Quarter

-Brokerages expect that Roivant Sciences Ltd (NASDAQ:ROIV) will report sales of $8.42 million for the current quarter, according to Zacks.
-Three analysts have provided estimates for Roivant Sciences’ earnings, with the lowest sales estimate coming in at $5.00 million and the highest estimate coming in at $14.27 million.
-The business is expected to report its next earnings report on Monday, January 1st.
+Brokerages expect that Roivant Sciences Ltd (NASDAQ:ROIV) will announce sales of $8.42 million for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Roivant Sciences’ earnings.
+The lowest sales estimate is $5.00 million and the highest is $14.27 million.
+The business is scheduled to report its next earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Roivant Sciences will report full-year sales of $35.93 million for the current year, with estimates ranging from $31.70 million to $50.54 million.
-For the next financial year, analysts forecast that the business will post sales of $56.16 million, with estimates ranging from $8.40 million to $101.30 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for Roivant Sciences.
+According to Zacks, analysts expect that Roivant Sciences will report full-year sales of $35.93 million for the current financial year, with estimates ranging from $31.70 million to $50.54 million.
+For the next financial year, analysts anticipate that the company will post sales of $56.16 million, with estimates ranging from $8.40 million to $101.30 million.
+Zacks’ sales calculations are a mean average based on a survey of research analysts that cover Roivant Sciences.

-A number of research analysts have issued reports on ROIV shares.
-SVB Leerink started coverage on Roivant Sciences in a research report on Monday, November 1st.
-They issued an “outperform” rating and a $11.00 target price on the stock.
-HC Wainwright started coverage on Roivant Sciences in a research report on Monday, November 8th.
-They issued a “buy” rating and a $14.00 target price on the stock.
-Truist Securities started coverage on Roivant Sciences in a research report on Tuesday, October 26th.
-They issued a “buy” rating and a $15.00 target price on the stock.
-Citigroup started coverage on Roivant Sciences in a research report on Wednesday, October 27th.
-They issued a “buy” rating and a $11.00 target price on the stock.
-Finally, Jefferies Financial Group started coverage on Roivant Sciences in a research report on Tuesday, October 26th.
-They issued a “buy” rating and a $10.00 target price on the stock.
-Seven analysts have rated the stock with a buy rating, Based on data from MarketBeat, Roivant Sciences has a consensus rating of “Buy” and an average target price of $12.67.
+A number of analysts recently issued reports on the stock.
+SVB Leerink assumed coverage on shares of Roivant Sciences in a research report on Monday, November 1st.
+They set an “outperform” rating and a $11.00 target price on the stock.
+Citigroup assumed coverage on shares of Roivant Sciences in a report on Wednesday, October 27th.
+They issued a “buy” rating and a $11.00 price target on the stock.
+Truist Securities initiated coverage on shares of Roivant Sciences in a report on Tuesday, October 26th.
+They issued a “buy” rating and a $15.00 price target on the stock.
+HC Wainwright initiated coverage on shares of Roivant Sciences in a research note on Monday, November 8th.
+They set a “buy” rating and a $14.00 price target on the stock.
+Finally, Truist assumed coverage on shares of Roivant Sciences in a research report on Tuesday, October 26th.
+They issued a “buy” rating and a $15.00 target price for the company.
+Seven analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, Roivant Sciences has an average rating of “Buy” and an average target price of $12.67.

 Roivant Sciences is a biopharmaceutical company dedicated to improving the delivery of healthcare to patients.
 Roivant Sciences, formerly known as Montes Archimedes Acquisition Corp., is based in NEW YORK.